couchbase/cbft/docs/admin-guide/planning.md

 their testing and staging cbft clusters.

-For safety of operations, it is recommended that similar to other indexing systems, that testing/staging cbft clusters not uses direct production data sources, but snapshots or copies of production data sources.
+For safety of operations, it is recommended that similar to other databases and external indexing systems, that testing/staging cbft clusters not uses direct production data sources, but should instead try to use independent snapshots or copies of production data sources for any validation and testing needs.

 The testing/staging cbft clusters would also be a good place to reconfirm any sizing assumptions.
 For example, perhaps an updated